Mullen/peak-tumblr-boilerplate/README.md

 ###Installation

-1. Open Terminal or and Command Line and enter the following:
+1. Open Terminal or and Command Line and enter the following **(Skip this step if you are using a pre-built virtual box like Vagrant)**:

 	```
 	$ npm install peak -g